Strict irreducibility of Markov chains and ergodicity of skew products: Ergodicity of step skew products

-Using the representation of $T$-invariant functions for step skew products $T$ over Markov shifts $S$, which arise from strictly irreducible Markov kernels, obtained in the theorem above we are now able to prove the main theorem of the paper.
+Using the above representation of invariant functions for step skew products in case of strictly irreducible Markov kernels we are now able to prove the main theorem of the paper.

-\begin{theorem} \thm Consider a Markov kernel $\pi$ and a $\pi$-invariant probability measure $m$ on $E$.
-Let $(\Omega,\nu,S)$ denote the corresponding Markov shift.
-Then the following statements are equivalent: \begin{enumerate}[~~~~~~(i)] \item $\pi$ is strictly irreducible with respect to $m$. \item For every step skew product $T$ over $S$ arising from a measurable family $(T_{y})_{y \in E}$ of measure preserving transformations on some probability space $(X,\mu)$ we have up to null sets
+\begin{theorem} \thm Consider a Markov kernel $\pi$ admitting a $\pi$-invariant probability measure $m$ on $E$, let $\nu$ be the respective Markov measure and $S$ denote the corresponding Markov shift.
+Then the following statements are equivalent: \begin{enumerate}[~~~~~~(i)] \item $\pi$ is strictly irreducible with respect to $m$. \item For every step skew product $T$ over $S$ arising from a measurable family $(T_{y})_{y \in E}$ of measure preserving transformations on some probability space $(X,\mu)$ we have (up to null sets)

 \item $S$ is ergodic and any step skew product $T$ over $S$ arising from an ergodic measurable family $(T_{y})_{y \in E}$ of measure preserving transformations on some probability space $(X,\mu)$ is ergodic. \end{enumerate} \end{theorem}